surftrips.co

 Frequently asked

-Ghost Tree is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Ghost Tree is a reef bottom, massive ledging big-wave right reef barrel, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Ghost Tree